Welcome to my BLOG!Things that Went Bump in the Night Over

 One day in September I drove down to the end of Bakker Road.
 There is a nice sand beach there, and across the water you can see Nicholson Island.
 There was no one else on the beach, save for a couple who were enjoying one of the last sunshiny days of summer.
 We got to talking, and found out a couple of things we had in common.
 One was that we were refugees from the Big City, and the other was the Globe and Mail.
 I used to write for people like them in the Globe and, as their part of the bargain, they used to read my stuff in the Globe.
 A very strong and positive connection, wouldn't you say?
 So there we are, up to our ankles in Prince Edward County sand, recounting tall tales of Ontario politics in days of yore.

 It was a sereNDPity kind of day.
 I had just visited By Chadsey's Cairns, a winery run by Richard Johnston who used to be an occasional target in my column when he was an NDP member of the legislature.
 Richard and his partner Vida Zalnieriunas make a socialist wine, which is to say they use a concerted and united labour-intensive operation to produce a palatable crop of County vintage.
 I don't believe his winery is unionized but he runs a friendly little shop where he gets a lot of volunteers.
-If you want to know more about life on Richard's wine ranch, click here.
+If you want to know more about life on Richard's wine ranch, clickhere.

 At the wineries in the fall you'll hear a lot of bird-bangers, explosive devices intended to scare birds away from the grapes on the vines.
 I mentioned Nicholson Island earlier: across the water I heard a few booms from the island and assumed at first they were bird-bangers.
 Then I heard a whole series of booms, and realized the bird-bangers I was was hearing were probably taking care of a few birds permanently.
 I don't know if there are many socialists on the island, but I doubt it.
+Shooting the County Vineyards Today I was shooting pictures down on Long Point in Prince Edward County with my friend Joe.
+Joe – Jozef to his business card – is a graphic artist but he's really good with a camera.
+So we're shooting pix for my new book on the county, Wind, Water, Barley & Wine.
+Joe loves this part of the county because the roads are rough and potholed and he has great opportunities to slip his truck into four-wheel-drive mode and shout "yee-haw" as muddy water cascades over the windshield.

 Population here has traditionally been as slim as the layer of soil over the limestone.
 Thin, to non-existent.
 But in the new Prince Edward County, the settlers are artisans and vintners and retirees who love the windswept expanses of scrub cedar and Lake Ontario bays.
 There are pockets of vineyards scattered over the County, with grapes hanging low to be harvested for next year's wine.
 What interests me is the soil, as it should the serious wine-nogger, for the differences in soil partly determines the taste.